-As of the date of this Report, we have 24 employees, all but one of which are full-time.
-Of our 24 employees, 15 are employed in sales and marketing capacities, 5 are employed in administrative capacities and 4 are employed in customer service, manufacturing and quality control capacities.
+As of the date of this Report, we have 29 employees, all of which are full-time, one of which is located in Canada.
+Of our 29 employees, 18 are employed in sales and marketing capacities, 5 are employed in administrative capacities and 6 are employed in customer service, manufacturing and quality control capacities.
 None of our employees are represented by labor unions.